soygcm/teki/README.md

 # Teki 滴
-Teki means drop (Noun) in Japanese the idea is doing small progress every week/day in the process of building a startup.
 Teki is a Mini Lean Methodology for startups and projects.
+Teki means drop (Noun) in Japanese.
+The idea is doing small progress every week/day in the process of building a startup/project.

 This methodology is ideal for:

-* Small teams without too much time to dedicate (half time, weekends, etc)
+* Small teams without full time to dedicate.
 * Track the progress and prevent to lose the north
 * Share the past decisions to new members or stakeholders
 * Projects dependent on people (video games, social movements, events, etc)